Bukseong-dong

-Bukseong-dong is neighbourhood of Jung District, Incheon, South Korea.
+Bukseong-dong (Korean: 북성동) is dong (neighborhood) of Jung District, Incheon, South Korea.

 History

 An area known as Bukseongpo because of fishing boats since ancient times has been named Bukseong-dong when the name was revised in 1946.
 It was called Hwabangjeong during the Japanese colonial period, and it was derived from the name of the first Japanese ambassador to Korea Hanabusa Yoshitada, who played a leading role in opening Incheon.